 How to watch the Ryder Cup: TV channel, start time and online stream today

+Ryder Cup 2023: How to watch Europe vs USA on TV and online today

 Luke Donald’s Europe look to win back the Ryder Cup in Rome against Zach Johnson’s Team USA

-The Ryder Cup kicks off on Friday, hosted in Italy for the first time as the biennial competition heads back to Europe for its 44th edition.

-The United States have not won on European soil since 1993, but in the last tournament claimed a commanding 19-9 victory at Whistling Straits to win back the trophy from Team Europe.
+The Ryder Cup concludes today as Europe aim to see through a 10.5-5.5 advantage during Sunday singles.

+But Patrick Cantlay has given the USA hope with a thrilling conclusion to day two to take down Rory McIlroy and Matt Fitzpatrick.

-The margin of victory in 2021 was the biggest in the modern era of the Ryder Cup, and seven of the 12 players from historic win now return to try and defend the trophy for the U.S.
+The margin of victory in 2021 was the biggest in the modern era of the Ryder Cup, and seven of the 12 players from historic win have returned to try and defend the trophy for the USA, but it will take a monumental effort to retain the cup.

-The European Ryder Cup team is without names such as Lee Westwood, Ian Poulter, and Sergio Garcia as part of a lengthy dispute with the DP World Tour after opting to join the breakaway LIV Tour instead.

 Get all the latest golf betting sites offers here.